 We are all hoping that 2022 will be a more normal year which for many will mean returning to the office and workplaces filling up again, making health and safety in the workplace more important than ever.
 As a business owner you will need to ensure you are equipped to deal with the ever-changing legislative requirements and ensuring that a high standard of health and safety is maintained across all levels of your business.

 Activity of health and safety executives is on the rise and it’s an unfortunate fact that fines imposed for breaches are rapidly increasing.
 In December 2021 alone fines totalling more than £2.5 million were handed out to employers, with the largest single fine being £530,000.
 Health and safety compliance rules cover all businesses big and small.
 December also saw four prison sentences issued including a 15-month sentence and 200 hours unpaid work for a self-employed gas engineer following the completion of work deemed unsafe.

 All employers are legally required to have adequate health and safety in place.
 If you have over 5 staff you are required to have a Health and Safety Policy in place under the Health & Safety at work act 1974 Section 2.
-This includes a general policy on health and safety at work setting out your commitment to health and safety and what you want to achieve.
+This includes a general policy on health and safety at work setting out your commitment and what you want to achieve.
 When was your last Health & Safety Policy review?
 Have you considered workplace risk level?
 Are your policies supported by suitable protective arrangements?
 Now is an ideal time to review your policy and make any updates.

 Much like policies, risk assessments must be reviewed regularly and be considerate of specific requirements.
 Do you have documented risk assessments?
 Are they fit for purpose?
 Who completed your risk assessments – was this a qualified competent person?
 Assessing risk within your organisation is critical to reducing incidents in the workplace and achieving compliance.
 You may find that you need enhanced risk assessments in place with numbers in the workplace increasing.